FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_regularExpressions/_index.md

     "title": "Regular expressions",
     "linkTitle": "Regular expressions",
     "weight": "270"
-}This appendix provides information about the syntax for regular expressions supported by <span class="mc-variable axway_variables.Component_Long_Name variable">Axway SecureTransport</span>.
+}This appendix provides information about the syntax for regular expressions supported by {{< SecureTransport/componentlongname  >}}.

 For matching file names with the glob pattern method, SecureTransport uses `org.apache.oro.text.GlobCompile` class.
 We can refer to its [GlobCompiler Class javaDoc](https://svn.apache.org/repos/asf/jakarta/oro/tags/oro-2.0.9-dev-1/docs/api/org/apache/oro/text/GlobCompiler.html) which describes the following syntax: